-I am a Visiting Assistant Professor in the Core Curriculum at Lewis & Clark College and Visiting Scholar in History at Reed College.
+I am an Assistant Professor in European History at Washington & Jefferson College.
 I earned my PhD in Russian and European History from the University of Chicago in 2015, and my dissertation won the ASEEES Tucker/Cohen Prize for Outstanding Dissertation in Soviet or Post-Soviet Politics and History in 2016.
-I have also been awarded a Mellon-Council for European Studies Dissertation Completion Fellowship and a Fulbright-Hays Doctoral Dissertation Research Abroad Grant, among other awards.
+I have also been awarded an ACLS Project Development Grant, Mellon-Council for European Studies Dissertation Completion Fellowship and a Fulbright-Hays Doctoral Dissertation Research Abroad Grant, among other awards.

-Prior to my current appointment, I served as Visiting Assistant Professor of European History and Humanities at Reed College, Fellow at the Center for Slavic, Eurasian, and East European Studies at the University of North Carolina at Chapel Hill, Lecturer in Modern European History at Northern Arizona University, and Instructor in History at the School of the Art Institute of Chicago.
-I have advised B.A. theses in Russian history, European history, international history, and cultural history.
+Prior to my current appointment, I taught Russian and European History and Humanities at Reed College, Lewis & Clark College, Northern Arizona University, and the School of the Art Institute of Chicago.
+I was also a Fellow at the Center for Slavic, Eurasian, and East European Studies at the University of North Carolina at Chapel Hill.
+I have advised B.A. theses in Russian history, European history, international history, Jewish history, and cultural history.